thunderbird/thunderbird-android/docs/engineering/rfcs/0005-imap-idle-push-on-new-account-inboxes.md

 ## Motivation

 Users complain that their emails do not show up on time.
-When they learn they can activate IMAP IDLE, which we call " push" to the end user, they find that the setting is buried in an unexpected place.
+When they learn they can already activate IMAP IDLE, which we call "push" to the end user, they find that the setting is buried in an unexpected place.
 They may also misconfigure it, causing their email to stop working altogether.
 While IMAP IDLE works on a per-folder basis, the end user doesn't want to have to think about this level of detail.
 They don't want to have to figure out server capacities for open sockets and pick their most important folders.
 They just want their new mail when it comes in.
-Therefore, we'll turn on IMAP IDLE on their Inbox, what they'll see as "push," which will give them a notification or instant syncing of their inbox when changes appear in that folder on the server.
+Therefore, we'll activate our existing IMAP IDLE implementation for their Inbox, what they'll see as "push," which will give them a notification or instant syncing of their inbox when changes appear in that folder on the server.
 Most users will never feel the need to change this setting, and will believe it's working as it was always intended.

 ## Proposal

+We will enable our existing push service for IMAP accounts during account creation for new accounts or those imported via a QR code.
+We will not change the settings for users who are importing from a file, as we can't tell if they chose to disable push previously.
+If a user is not importing folder settings, and they're adding a new account, we will enable our existing IMAP IDLE sync, "Push" on their Inbox folder, which we'll identify during setup.

+#### Method

 Whether or not a folder has push enabled is a boolean stored locally in `FolderDetails.isPushEnabled`, with those details saved to the device's storage in `FolderSettingsDataStore`.
-We'd update the folder's details to contain `isPushEnabled = true` when creating a folder details instance for the account's inbox folder.
+With this proposed change, we will update the folder's details to contain `isPushEnabled = true` when creating a folder details instance for the account's inbox folder.
 This alone will not enable IMAP IDLE folder syncing though.
 Without `canScheduleExactAlarms()` returning true, we can set up an IMAP IDLE socket, but it cannot refresh at least every 29 minutes, as is required for the [IMAP IDLE spec](https://datatracker.ietf.org/doc/html/rfc2177).
 We will need to ensure that we have some form of fallback here, including fetch, for accounts that have enabled "push" IMAP IDLE syncing without the necessary permissions to keep the socket open.
 Fetching can serve as a fallback, if we have the necessary permissions for that